Why is Cavan Monaghan considering a Woodland Management By-law?

 • Proactive: Staff review all Planning Act and Building Permit applications to identify and mitigate tree cutting impacts.
 Environmental studies or tree protection plans may be required.

 • Reactive: Enforcement is complaint-based.
 A By-law Officer investigates reports of non-compliant tree cutting.
+This is the same practice for most By-law enforcement in the Township.

 Are there penalties for cutting trees without complying with the by-law?